asuh/front-end-macos/readme.md

 - [Mou](http://markedapp.com/): As a developer, most of the stuff you write ends up being in [Markdown](http://daringfireball.net/projects/markdown/).
 In fact, this `README.md` file (possibly the most important file of a GitHub repo) is indeed in Markdown, written in Sublime Text, and I use Marked to preview the results everytime I save. **(FREE)**
 - [Alfred](http://www.alfredapp.com/): If you find Yosemite's Spotlight to be limited in functionality, try Alfred.
 It has a healthy community and lots of plugins.
 - [Evernote](https://evernote.com/): If I don't write something down, I'll forget it.
 As a developer, you learn so many new things every day, and technology keeps changing, it would be insane to want to keep it all in your head.
 So take notes, sync them to the cloud, and have them on all your devices.
-To be honest, I switched to [Simplenote](http://simplenote.com/) because I only take text notes, and I got tired of Evernote putting extra spaces between paragraphs when I copy & pasted into other applications.
-Simplenote is so much better for text notes (and it supports Markdown!). **(Both are free)**
+Another alternative is [Simplenote](http://simplenote.com/) because I only take text notes, and Evernote puts extra spaces between paragraphs when I copy & paste into other applications.
+Simplenote is great for text notes (and it supports Markdown!). **(Both are free)**
 - [SoundCleod](https://github.com/salomvary/soundcleod): Standalone app to play Soundcloud audio/music.
 Because why not?
 - [Maximum Awesome](https://github.com/square/maximum-awesome): I originally intended to write my own build script for a lot of this, but Maximum Awesome already does a fantastic job installing iTerm2, Tmux, MacVim and a plethora of other great features!